Hyder Ali

-Though illiterate, Hyder Ali concluded an alliance with the French, and used the services of French workmen in raising his artillery and arsenal.
+He concluded an alliance with the French, and used the services of French workmen in raising his artillery and arsenal.
 His rule of Mysore was characterised by frequent warfare with his neighbours and rebellion within his territories.
-This was not unusual for the time as much of the Indian subcontinent was then in turmoil.
+This was not unusual for the time, as much of the Indian subcontinent was then in turmoil.
 He left his eldest son, Tipu Sultan, an extensive kingdom bordered by the Krishna River in the north, the Eastern Ghats in the east and the Arabian Sea in the west.

+He was known to Benjamin Franklin for his bravery.

+Ancestry

+According to some historians, Hyder Ali is thought to be of Arab ancestry.
+According to this tradition, his ancestors were Nawayath Arab from the Quraysh tribe, who arrived in India by sea and later came to South India from Delhi during the reign of Muhammad Adil Shah, or was settled in Punjab before moving to South India.

+According to another school of historians, Hyder Ali was of Punjabi descent, and was a Punjabi adventurer in the army of Mysore.
+As per this tradition, he was descended from a Sufi mystic Shah Bahlol through Muhammad Ali, the father of Fath Muhammad.
+Contemporary British Raj sources mentioning Hyder Ali describe him as a Punjabi.